 Fiona Shaw answers the door to her home in North London and is immediately abuzz.
 There is a lot of news happening.
 A big change in the Brexit picture with a People’s Vote suddenly more likely and cabinet resignations rumoured.
 After a brisk introduction, we sit in the window as red buses pootle by.
 She points at the Dictaphone: “Switch it on, here we go!
 I’m so happy to be doing this interview, I love The Big Issue.”

-At the top of her profession for decade, Shaw grabbed an Olivier Award for Electra in 1988 and a major role opposite Daniel Day-Lewis in My Left Foot heralded a sweet cocktail of groundbreaking stage work and film and TV hits.
-Hedda Gabler at the National Theatre – “revelatory, I learned a lot about myself”, setting her cap at Tom Selleck in Three Men and A Little Lady, causing a scandal as Richard II in 1997 and joining the Harry Potter franchise as the boy wizard’s Aunt Petunia.
-But Shaw has definitely been having a moment of late.
-“A lot of exciting roles are landing on my desk.
-Four things came out in one month,” she says.
+Shaw has been at the top of her profession for decades.
+An Olivier Award for Electra in 1988 and a major role opposite Daniel Day-Lewis in My Left Foot heralded a sweet cocktail of groundbreaking stage work and film and TV hits.
+Hedda Gabler at the National Theatre – “revelatory, I learned a lot about myself”, setting her cap at Tom Selleck in Three Men and A Little Lady, causing a scandal as Richard II in 1997, which “made everybody so cross”, joining the Harry Potter franchise as the boy wizard’s Aunt Petunia, further plaudits for her powerhouse Mother Courage.

 “I’m happy to fly all over the world on Phoebe’s coat sleeve,” she says.
 “I will be very upset if she does anything I am not in.
 I will be offended.